revathi-birapaka/RenameModules-Anti-Crack/README.md

-# 🛡️ DotNet Module Cloaker (Anti-Dump / Anti-Debug)
+# 🛡️ DotNet Rename Modules (Anti-Dump / Anti-Debug)

 **Rename Modules** is a C# library for protecting .NET applications.
 It performs dynamic renaming of modules (DLL and EXE) in the process memory (PEB), masking them as system files.